nii-yamagishilab/NELE-GAN/README.md

 * PESQ: https://github.com/vBaiCai/python-pesq
 * ViSQOL: https://github.com/google/visqol
 * HASPI: We provide an unofficial Python-based HASPI implementation in ***pyHASPI*** folder.
   Note that this implementation is not exactly same with the original one.
-Please check pyHASPI/README.txt.
-For more details on HASPI, please check the following reference papers:
+Please check ***pyHASPI/README.txt***.For more details on HASPI, please check the following reference papers:

     [1].
 Kates, James M., and Kathryn H. Arehart.
 "The Hearing-Aid Speech Perception Index (HASPI)."
 Speech Communication 65 (2014): 75-93.